Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 We use [commitizen](https://github.com/commitizen/cz-cli) to ensure proper formatting of the commit messages.
 Commitzen is entirely opt-in based and not required but does make it easier to learn the formatting of the messages and ensure compliance.
 Commitzen's convention adapter can be modified to match the conventions used on semantic-release if you don't opt into use Angular's Commit Message Conventions.

-### What if I don't want to use Commitizen?
-As the developer, you're free to use a regular commit flow but commit messages **not** adhering to the conventions will be ignored by semantic-release.
-The work still gets merged and ultimately published, but, if you commit a breaking change and fail to specify it as such, semantic-release will not pick it up and a breaking change may sneak into a minor/path release (which may upset some fellow developers).

-Please check out the [Commit Guide from our component library for a guide to formatting commits and using Commitizen.](/Repositories/LodgeLink-Components/Commiting-Guide)
 Here is an example of the release type that will be done based on a commit messages:

 | Commit message                                                                                                                                                                                   | Release type               |